 We’ve probably all had that kind of friendship at some point in our life.
 It’s usually a situation where your parents have a friend, and the friend has a kid about your own age, and the two you are just supposed to be friends automatically, regardless.
 As if friendship were somehow hereditary.
 It’s the “Propinquity Rules” theory of friendship.
 Never mind whether you actually like one another.
 That’s immaterial.

-So you hang around together, and you get along okay, You make allowances, and and you call yourselves friends.
+So you hang around together, and you get along okay, You make allowances, and you call yourselves friends.
 But you aren’t, particularly.
-It certainly doesn't go very deep.
+Friendly acquaintances, perhaps.
+It certainly doesn’t go very deep.

 Except; Lily was Snape’s only friend.
 And he desperately needed a friend.
 And it’s not like he had any basis for comparison.